Zeyu-Li/CMPUT-229/README.md

 ![mips-header](img/mips-header.gif)

 This part will be a review about MIPS assembly taught by [Ali Karim](https://karimali.ca/).
-This course will mostly focus on MIPS programing and is usually taught in the winter term.
+This course will mostly programming and is usually taught in the winter term.

 <a name=overviewm></a>

 ### Overview

-MIPS is a assembly language that is used less and less, but is still used in some places.
-Not many systems support MIPS assembly out of the box so a emulator such as [QtSpim](http://spimsimulator.sourceforge.net/) is used to emulate a MIPS environment.
+MIPS is an assembly language that is used less and less, but is still used in some places.
+Not many systems support MIPS assembly out of the box so an emulator such as [QtSpim](http://spimsimulator.sourceforge.net/) is used to emulate a MIPS environment.
 Although MIPS is not RISC-V, they follow similar concepts such as branching, jumps, variables, etc. Most of the differences lie in the instruction set and instruction calls.

 #### Basics